mcidclan/beamcaster/README.md

 [https://github.com/mcidclan/voxelander-voxel-editor](https://github.com/mcidclan/voxelander-voxel-editor)

 ### Blender Script
-Alternatively, you can use the Blender 3.x.x Python script available in the `tool` folder to export voxel regions from a voxelized mesh in Blender.
+Alternatively, use the Blender 3.x.x Python script available in the `tool` folder to export voxel regions from a voxelized mesh.

 ## File Format
 You can export multiple voxel files to be loaded by the renderer.
-Make sure to name them sequentially:
+Name them sequentially:

 ```
-object_0.bin
+object\_0.bin
-object_1.bin
+object\_1.bin
-object_2.bin
+object\_2.bin
 etc.
 ```